 There are different means of representing managerial reports.
-The selection of reporting method is based on the type, size and nature of data.
-It is expressed through written, oral and visual means of communication.
-These are discussed briefly below:
+The selection of reporting method depends upon the type, size and nature of data.
+Besides, we can present these reports through written, oral and visual means of communication.

-- Formal Financial Statement: These statements convert large data into a simplified form for comparison purposes.
+- Formal Financial Statement: These statements convert a large volume of data into a simplified form for comparison purposes.

-- Tables: Reports are prepared in a tabular form, indicating the present and planned performance of different departments like sales, production, etc.
+- Tables: It involves the preparation of reports in a tabular form.
+It indicates the present and planned performance of departments like Sales, Production, etc.

-The data is depicted in graphical form.
+Visual Reports depict data in graphical form.
 These reports are easy to understand, analyze and visually attractive.
-It can be presented through:
+One can prepare these reports through: